 I am a UKCP accredited and BACP registered Psychotherapist and I provide short-term and long-term psychotherapy.
 I have experience working with clients with a wide range of issues such as depression, anxiety, bereavement and loss, abuse, trauma, relationship issues, cancer and chronic health conditions.

 I have worked for the NHS for several years as well as for several mental health charities.
 I am also in my final stages of completing a Doctorate in Counselling Psychology at Middlesex University and working on my dissertation which explores the experience of chronic pain.

-Reasons for seeking counselling may vary and these could include a wide range of psychological or emotional distress as well as the need to explore your life in a deeper way or reflect on particular life decisions or dilemmas.
+Reasons for seeking counselling may vary and these could include a wide range of psychological or emotional distress as well as the need to explore your life more deeply or reflect on particular life decisions or dilemmas.

-I offer weekly sessions of 50 minutes long and I can provide short term and long therapy in English and Spanish.
+I offer weekly sessions of 50 minutes and I can provide short-term and long-term therapy in English and Spanish.

 Training, qualifications & experience

 Doctorate in Counselling Psychology (final stages), NSPC & Middlesex University

 Post Graduate Diploma in Psychotherapy and Counselling, NSPC & Middlesex University

 BSC (Hons) Psychology